ATBP: Awit, Titik at Bilang na Pambata

-ATBP: Awit, Titik at Bilang na Pambata (lit. 'etc.: song, letter, and number for kids') is a Philippine educational children's television series that was aired on ABS-CBN from June 6, 1994 to March 29, 1998.
+ATBP: Awit, Titik at Bilang na Pambata (lit. 'etc.: song, letter, and number for kids') is a Philippine educational children's television series that combines live-action, sketch comedy, animation, and puppetry.
+It was aired on ABS-CBN from March 14, 1994, to March 29, 1998.

 Dubbed as the "Filipino Sesame Street", the show aims to help and teach Filipino children love and values in their native language.